OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial1.md

 SceneNodes can have more than one object attached to them.
 We may want to have a light that will follow a character around in a scene.
 To do this, we could attach both the character Entity and the light to the same SceneNode.
 This will cause them both to share the same location information.
 We can even attach SceneNodes to other SceneNodes.
 This is useful in many circumstances.
 Imagine you have a character and you want to attach a tool to their hand.
 You wouldn't want to attach the tool to SceneNode for the entire character.
 Instead, you could attach a SceneNode representing their hand to the character's main SceneNode, and then attach the tool Entity to that "child" SceneNode. more complicated uses of SceneNodes will be covered in later tutorials.

-One final thing to keep in mind about SceneNodes is that their position is **always** relative to their parent SceneNode and each SceneManager creates a root Node to which all other SceneNodes are attached.
+One final thing to keep in mind about SceneNodes is that their position is relative to their parent SceneNode and each SceneManager creates a root Node to which all other SceneNodes are attached.

 ## Entity {#Entity}

 An Entity is one type of object that you can render in your scene.
 It is anything that is represented by a 3D mesh.
 Even terrain objects are very large entities.
 Lights, Billboards, Particles, and Cameras are examples of scene elements that are not entities.
 Ogre uses a well-known design pattern that separates renderable objects from information like their location.
 This means that you don't directly place an Entity into your scene.
 Instead, you place a SceneNode into your scene, then attach your Entity to that SceneNode.
 The Entity is then rendered using information taken from the SceneNode.

-# Getting started with coding {#Gettingstartedwithcodding}

-We will be using starter files for this tutorials which are based on OgreBites::ApplicationContext.

-Here is **TutorialApplication.cpp**:
-@snippet Samples/Tutorials/TutorialApplication.cpp starter

-Starter file as well as complete source of this tutorial can be located in source directory **Samples/Tutorial**.

-As you may noticed we already put main() function into TutorialApplication.cpp file.
-Content of this function performs initialization, renedering and finalization of the application execution after user pressed Escape button.

-Let's get started!

 # Setting Up the Scene {#SettingUptheScene}